learn-co-curriculum/phase-3-sinatra-react-project/README.md

 This backend should give the users capabilities to;

 1. Perform a given CRUD action on this backend over a given endpoint on specified data that this endpoint has to return
-2. Also be able to test the endpoints using postman
+2. Provide the front end with seamless data-manipulation capabilities.

 # Project Setup